Ali-Flt/Telegram-TooLBoX/README.md

 # Tools
 - Download media from youtube.
 Use `https://www.youtube.com/video_id -h` for help
 - Download media from instagram.
 Use `https://www.instagram.com/video_id -h` for help
-- Convert videos to gif.
-Use `gif -h` for help
+- Convert videos to clips.
+Use `clip -h` for help

 # How to use
 1. create `config.yaml` based on `config.yaml.example` (skip the allowed_user_ids parameters at this step)